Best Claude Model for Coding: Opus vs Sonnet vs Haiku

 Response Time by Model (Typical Coding Query: 2K input, 500 output tokens)

-Opus 4 has a noticeable delay, especially with extended thinking enabled.
-For complex problems, Opus may think for 5-15 seconds before producing output.
-That delay often correlates with better answers, but it interrupts the rapid iteration cycle of active coding.
+Opus has a more noticeable delay, especially with extended reasoning.
+That delay can be worth it for complex problems, but it interrupts the rapid iteration cycle of active coding.

-Haiku 4.5 feels instant.
+Haiku feels fastest.
 For autocomplete-style suggestions and quick lookups, this speed advantage matters.

 When Speed Beats Quality